 Without any rules, the Institution would lose about 3 percent of its business.
 This lost business represents applications that were previously approved and would now be declined.
 However, those applications also carry a projected bad rate of 9.38 percent.
 At the same time, the Institution would gain 20 percent of business, making it a 17 percent net gain (vs 14 percent in the previous scenario).
 This gain includes applications that were previously declined but now could be safely approved with lower risk.

-The Achieve Team helped a Financial Institution improve its credit-decisioning framework.
+The Achieve Team helped a FI improve its credit-decisioning framework.
 In order to accomplish this goal, the Achieve Team developed a custom scorecard and performed advanced data analytics to optimize the decisioning strategy.
 The Achieve Team also assessed the benefits of the introduction of a new decisioning approach of using only the custom scorecard.

 The results were significantly good: